rwaaassi/rwaaassi/README.md

 # Hi there, I'm Rwaa👋
 I am an English Language and Translaition graduate.
-I work in Sina Lab which is specialized in computerizing the Arabic language and icorporating it in AI language models.
+I work in Sina Lab which is specialized in computerizing the Arabic language and incorporating it in AI language models.
 ## About me
 - I am currently learning FrontEnd programming.
 - How to reach me [rwaaassi123@gmail.com](rwaaassi123@gmail.com)